1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 4) Expect to grow in intimacy.

-3) Deeper relationships are gained through more profound knowledge and experience (Eph.
-1:18-19).
-It regularly entails trials and conflicts that deepen our faith.
-Faith, not sight, is vital.
+3) Deeper relationships are built through greater knowledge and experience (Eph 1:18-19).
+It often involves trials and conflicts that strengthen our faith.
+Faith, not sight, remains essential.

 • Example #1.
-His commands are God’s directive signs to a better and balanced life.
+His commands are God’s guiding signs to a better and balanced life.

 • Example #2.
 Hard times are always under God’s sovereign control.
-They give strength and faith.
+They strengthen faith and endurance.

 • Example #4.
 David (Ps 23:4; Ps 31)